FahadSarfraz/wayblee-web/_pages/privacy-policy.md

 We collect, process, and store your personal data for the following purposes:

-When you use Waybum and create a User account, personal data about you will be processed and stored to allow for the creation of your User account, in accordance with the commitments that we have made on Waybum and in our General Terms and Conditions of Use.
+When you use Wayblee and create a User account, personal data about you will be processed and stored to allow for the creation of your User account, in accordance with the commitments that we have made on Wayblee and in our General Terms and Conditions of Use.
 The processing of your personal data is thus based on the respect of our contractual commitments.
 As part of the proper administration of our Website, we may also collect your personal data in order to send you administrative messages, reminders, technical notifications, updates, and security alerts, in accordance with the commitments of our General Terms and Conditions of Use.
 The processing of your personal data is thus also based on respect of our contractual commitments.
-We also collect data relating to your use and connection to Waybum, in order to operate, protect, improve, and optimise Waybum and the experience of our Users, even if they do not have a User account, for example to produce analytics, statistics, and research or to personalise or otherwise adapt the user experience on Waybum.
+We also collect data relating to your use and connection to Wayblee, in order to operate, protect, improve, and optimise Wayblee and the experience of our Users, even if they do not have a User account, for example to produce analytics, statistics, and research or to personalise or otherwise adapt the user experience on Wayblee.
 The processing of such usage and connection data is thus based on our legitimate interest to provide and improve our Services.

 <br>